Skip to content

 Recommended Tool

-This is the standard way to debug UI in Rome II and Attila as of version 0.8.0.
+This is the standard way to debug UI in Rome II, Attila, and ToB as of version 0.8.0.
 It provides a live view of the UI state and allows for direct interaction with components.

 Launching the Debugger